 - Other cases could include a teenager accompanied with a parent. - CCX Exams will be primarily for formative feedback.
 Your scores will be converted to a pass/fail.
-(A combined average of 60% and above is considered passing.) - The SP comments and scores will be emailed to you after exams have been scored.
+(A combined average of 60% and above is considered passing.) - The SP comments and scores will be available on the Student Dashboard after the exams have been scored.